 Even two people experiencing the same emotion can react in different ways.
 So a footballer who is embarrassed about missing too many shots may shy away from receiving the ball, whereas another might react by calling for it more to get a chance to redeem themselves.

 Research by Professor Marc Jones at Staffordshire University offers fascinating insight into how athletes can better manage their emotions when competing.
 In this two part blog series, we are going to look at 10 tips to control emotions in sport based on his research.

-Relaxing, Positive Imagery: If you find yourself stressed out over competing or are worried about failing, try imagining positive scenarios like scoring a goal.
+If you find yourself stressed out over competing or are worried about failing, try imagining positive scenarios like scoring a goal.
 As a young athlete, Wayne Rooney used to lie in bed imagining himself scoring goals and dribbling around defenders.
-He uses these visualization techniques this day and credits them for his accomplishments.
+He uses these visualisation techniques this day and credits them for his accomplishments.

 One elite tennis player in this study was asked how many times in her career she argued with the referee and how often it had actually resulted in a call being changed (very rarely).
 The massive difference in the energy wasted compared to the result she gained, helped her realise there were better things to choose to focus on.

-Face Your Fears: As discussed in our blog on The Fear of Failure, psychologists believe that there are three ways people cope with situations.
+As discussed in our blog on The Fear of Failure, psychologists believe that there are three ways people cope with situations.
 These are Avoidant, Emotional and Problem Focused.
 Let’s say you are worried about snakes in your garden.
-You could decide to never go into your garden again (avoidant focused), or convince yourself that having snakes in your back garden isn’t that bad (emotion focused) or go into your garden and get rid of the snakes (problem focused).
+You could decide to never go into your garden again (avoidance focused), or convince yourself that having snakes in your back garden isn’t that bad (emotion focused) or go into your garden and get rid of the snakes (problem focused).

-Make sure to check back in a few weeks for part two of our blog on how athletes can better manage their emotions.
-We would like to massively thank Professor Jones for allowing us to blog about his research.
+We would like to thank Professor Jones for allowing us to blog about his research.